justintjoa-portfolio/SampleJenkinsPipeline/README.md

-This Jenkins pipeline/seed job is based on Tom Gregory'smicroservice devops series articles that discuss making a Spring Boot application pipelined to AWS ECS/Fargate.
+This Jenkins pipeline/seed job is based on Tom Gregory's microservice devops series articles that discuss making a Spring Boot application pipelined to AWS ECS/Fargate.

 You can view the original article (and access the original repositorites) here: